Date: June 22, 2022

 Areas of Expertise: Asset Pricing, Continuous-Time Finance, Credit Risk, Financial Engineering and Derivatives, Financial Management, Hedge Funds, Insurance, Investment, Option Pricing, Term Structure

-Dr Li Haitao is the Dean’s Distinguished Chair Professor of Finance, Associate Dean for Business Scholars Program and Associate Dean for Alumni Affairs and the Development Foundation at CKGSB.
+Dr Li Haitao is the Dean’s Distinguished Chair Professor of Finance, Associate Dean for Degree Programs, Associate Dean for Alumni Affairs and the Development Foundation, Director of the Family Business Research Center at CKGSB.
 Previously, he was the Jack D. Sparks Whirlpool Corporation Research Professor in the Finance Department of the Stephen M. Ross School of Business at the University of Michigan.
 He also served on the faculty of the Johnson Graduate School of Management at Cornell University.
 Dr Li serves on the editorial boards of Management Science (the Department of Finance) and the International Review of Finance.
 Dr Li holds a PhD in Finance from Yale University.

 Allan B Gepty is a lawyer with diverse experience in international trade, intellectual property, public international law, commercial law and litigation.
 He was the Philippines’ lead negotiator in the Regional Comprehensive Economic Partnership (RCEP).
 Currently, Mr. Gepty is the assistant secretary for industry development and trade policy at the Department of Trade and Industry, handling international trade policy and trade negotiations at the bilateral, regional and multilateral levels.
 He is also the country’s senior economic official at ASEAN.
 He was formerly a deputy director-general of the Intellectual Property Office of the Philippines and commissioner of the Philippine Tariff Commission.